jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 }
 ```

-An XML doc comment helps you remember what it's for.
+An `XML` doc comment helps you remember what it's for.
 Even if you have not much to write, a slight addition of detail can make the reader get an "aha" moment of recognition.

-There's a lot of other options for writing doc comments, we'll be covering in this article.
+There's a lot of other options for writing doc comments, that will be covered in this article.

 Declutter Your Code!
 --------------------

 See, the doc comments are put in the code, and it can get quite crowded with them.

 I couldn't even give a good example: it'd overpower this very article just as it'd overpower your code.
-Here's a one anyway:
+Here's a one anyway where `<summary>` tags take up much of the space.

 ```cs
 /// <summary>